dlmarcy/guy_robot/README.md

 copy the platform_teensy.txt from the microros arduino repository into this
 close the Arduino ide, then re-open it.
 The sketch compiled

+## ROS
+### micro sim

+### ros control

+### ros nav

+### ros camera
+#### usb_cam
+install the camera driver, there are many others, but this one worked sudo apt install ros-iron-usb-cam copy /opt/ros/iron/share/usb_cam/config/params_1.yaml to local params folder and update the parameters especially change camera_info_url: "package://robot_camera/params/camera_info.yaml" so it points to the local copy of the camera_info.yaml file copy /opt/ros/iron/share/usb_cam/config/camera_info.yaml to the local directory this file will be recomuted when te camera is calibrated

+#### image_pipeline
+sudo apt install ros-iron-image-pipeline

+#### apriltags
+sudo apt install ros-iron-apriltag-ros